 Don’t leave Nieu-Bethesda without…

 - Checking out Helen Martin’s weird, yet unique art at the Owl House,

 - Making a pit stop at the Brewery and 2 Goats Deli and

 - Gazing at the stars.

 Only 170km southeast of Cape Town lies the sleepy town of Cape Agulhas.
 This little ‘dorp’ marks the most southern tip of Africa.
-It is also here where the Indian and Atlantic oceans meet.
+And, it is also here where the Indian and Atlantic oceans meet.
 The town is notorious for its rugged coastline, rocky beaches and shipwrecks which dot the coastline.

+So, what shouldn’t you miss?
 Don’t leave Cape Agulhas without…